3. Laws, Plans, Policies and Programmes

 - Special education

-The SEN Policy (2013) determines that the Education Officer (EO) for Special Needs has the responsibility of overseeing the day-to-day operation of schools in adhering to the policy and provide support to teachers and principals to advance towards inclusive learning.
-Students with SEN will be mainstreamed in primary schools.
-The EO for Special Needs will provide support to these students, their parents, teachers and principals and will liaise with external agencies including the Ministry of Health and Welfare Department to help identify the needs of students and provide tailored support.
+The 2013 special education needs policy determines that the education officer for special needs is responsible for overseeing the day-to-day operation of schools in adhering to the policy and providing support to teachers and principals to advance towards inclusive learning.
+Students with special education needs are to be mainstreamed in primary schools.
+The education officer for special needs is expected to provide support to these students, their parents, teachers and principals and to liaise with external agencies, including the Ministry of Health and the Welfare Department, to help identify the needs of students and provide tailored support.

-According to the Draft Education Sector Plan 2013-2018, the government policy for children with SEN involved a programme to eventually mainstream students with special needs to ensure that they can access education.
-As part of the policy to mainstreaming special needs students, two primary schools and two secondary schools were expected to enrol such children from January 2012.
+According to the 2013–18 draft education sector plan, the government policy for children with special education needs involves a programme to eventually mainstream students with special needs to ensure that they can access education.
+As part of the policy to mainstream students with special needs, two primary schools and two secondary schools were expected to enrol such children from January 2012.

-Despite this effort, there are still special schools in the country such as the Adele School for Special Children.
-The Saint Anthony Secondary School has a program offered for students with literacy deficiencies, dyslexia and high functioning autism.
+Despite this effort, there are still special schools in the country, such as the Adele School for Special Children.
+The Saint Anthony Secondary School offers a programme for students with literacy deficiencies, dyslexia and high-functioning autism.

-The Education Act of 2008 provides the regulatory system for the delivery of educational services in Antigua and Barbuda.
+The 2008 Education Act provides the regulatory system for the delivery of education services in Antigua and Barbuda.

-The Draft Education Sector Plan 2013-2018, outlines the education strategies and priorities for Antigua and Barbuda for a five-year period.
-The Plan recognises that the country has shown a strong commitment to improve access to quality education and achieved universal access to primary education, but there is room for improvement for children living in poverty, boys and children with special education needs.
+The 2013–18 draft education sector plan outlined the education strategies and priorities for Antigua and Barbuda for a five-year period.
+The plan recognizes that the country has shown a strong commitment to improve access to quality education and achieved universal access to primary education, but there is room for improvement for children living in poverty, boys and children with special education needs.

-According to the Act, the Director of Education shall have the written consent of the parent prior to the assessment that will determine if the child has special educational needs.
-Where possible, the assessment shall be multi-disciplinary.
-If the student has special educational needs, the Director of Education, in consultation with professional staff and parents shall determine the special education programme that is appropriate to meet the needs of that student (article 84).
+According to the act, the director of education must have the written consent of the parent prior to the assessment to determine if the child has special education needs.
+Where possible, the assessment should be multidisciplinary.
+If the student has special education needs, the director of education, in consultation with professional staff and parents, shall determine the special education programme that is appropriate to meet the student’s needs (Article 84).

-The Special Education Needs (SEN) Policy for Antigua and Barbuda (2013) outlined measures to ensure that the necessary provisions are made for all children to benefit from education through inclusion.
-The Policy foresees the creation of Individualised Education Plans (IEP) and appropriate curriculums to support children with special needs and ensure that they special education provisions are made for them through inclusive learning.
-The IEP will include information about the short-term targets for the child, the teaching strategies to be used and the special education provision to be put in place, amongst others.
+The 2013 special education needs policy outlined measures to ensure that the necessary provisions are made for all children to benefit from education through inclusion.
+The policy envisions the creation of individualized education plans and appropriate curricula to support children with special needs and to ensure that special education provisions are made for them through inclusive learning.
+The individualized education plan should include information about the short-term targets for the child, the teaching strategies to be used and the special education provision to be put in place.

-According to the Education Act of 2008, the Minister shall establish and pursue an understanding of the principles of gender equality and equity in the education system.
+According to the Education Act, the minister of education shall establish and pursue an understanding of the principles of gender equality and equity in the education system.

-Antigua and Barbuda does not have a Gender Policy.
-Nevertheless, the country developed a National Strategic Action Plan to End Gender-based violence for the period 2013-2018.
+Antigua and Barbuda does not have a gender policy.
+Nevertheless, the country developed a National Strategic Action Plan to End Gender-Based Violence for the period of 2013–18.

-According to the Draft Education Sector Plan 2013-2018, boys are not succeeding as well as girls and are dropping out of school early.
+According to the 2013–18 draft education sector plan, boys are not succeeding as well as girls and are dropping out of school early.
 Strategies are needed to ensure that boys attend schools more regularly and perform better at all levels of the education system.

 Ethnic and linguistic groups

-According to the SEN Policy of 2013, children must not be regarded as having solely because their native language or the form of language in their home is different from the language in which they will be thought.
-The policy states that “the identification and assessment of the special educational needs of children whose first language is not English, requires particular care”.
-Limitations in the command of a language may arise special educational needs.
+According to the 2013 special education needs policy, children must not be regarded as having special education needs solely because their native language or the form of language in their home is different from the language in which they will be taught.
+The policy states that ‘the identification and assessment of the special educational needs of children whose first language is not English, requires particular care.’
+Limitations in the command of a language may constitute special education needs.

-UNICEF’s Situation Analysis of Children in Antigua and Barbuda (2017) highlights that female-headed households are defined by low levels of education and poverty in the country.
+UNICEF’s 2017 Situation Analysis of Children in Antigua and Barbuda highlights that female-headed households in the country are defined by low levels of education and poverty.
 In addition, there are low school attendance rates among children living in these households.
-Despite an improved network of public schools that are free and accessible for children aged 5-16, poor families have to cover the costs of books, transport and uniforms.
+Despite an improved network of public schools that are free and accessible for children aged 5 to 16, poor families have to cover the costs of books, transport and uniforms.

-The Education Act directs that the Director of Education shall ensure that schools and other educational institutions are administered in a proper and efficient manner and shall develop and direct training of all professional personnel.
-He/she is also responsible of providing special education programmes tailored to the special needs of students.
+The Education Act states that the director of education shall ensure that schools and other education institutions are administered in a proper and efficient manner and shall develop and direct training of all professional personnel.
+He or she is also responsible for providing special education programmes tailored to the special needs of students.
 According to the act, the minister may establish a Council on Special Education to advise on guidelines for the implementation of special education (Article 86).

-The Special Needs Education Policy (2013) establishes that the provision for children with SEN is a matter for the government of Antigua and Barbuda as a whole.
-In addition to the MOE, the Education Officer for Special Needs, the Coordinator of Special Needs, schools’ Principals, and other members of staff share the responsibility for ensuring that these children are identified, assessed and can access education.
+The 2013 special education needs policy establishes that the provision for children with special education needs is a matter for the government of Antigua and Barbuda as a whole.
+In addition to the Ministry of Education, the education officer for special needs, the coordinator of special needs, school principals and other members of staff share the responsibility for ensuring that these children are identified, assessed and able to access education.

-The Education Officer for Special Needs aims to facilitate the identification and assessment of the level of attainment of children and determine whether they have SEN. In addition, it over-sees the day-to-day operation of schools adhering to the SEN Policy.
+The education officer for special needs aims to facilitate the identification and assessment of the level of attainment of children and determine whether they have special education needs.
+In addition, the officer oversees the day-to-day operation of schools adhering to the special education needs policy.

-The Policy directs that in some cases outside professionals from health or social services may be involved with the child.
-In these cases, the MOE and the Education Officer for Special Needs “will support the further assessment of the child, assisting in planning future support for them in discussion with coordinator, principals, teachers and parents and monitoring the actions taken”.
+The policy directs that in some cases outside professionals from health or social services may be involved with the child.
+In these cases, the Ministry of Education and the education officer for special needs ‘will support the further assessment of the child, assisting in planning future support for them in discussion with coordinator, principals, teachers and parents and monitoring the actions taken.’

 Infrastructure and services

-The Draft Education Sector Plan 2013-2018 included strategies to upgrade existing physical facilities of primary and secondary schools across the country.
-According to the Plan, except for the new buildings that were constructed under the Basic Education Project I (BEPI), the school infrastructure in the country is over thirty-five years old.
-In addition, in some schools the student/teacher ratio is high, which reaffirm the need for upgrading physical facilities and building new secondary schools.
+The 2013–18 draft education sector plan included strategies to upgrade existing physical facilities of primary and secondary schools across the country.
+According to the plan, except for the new buildings that were constructed under the Basic Education Project I, the school infrastructure in the country is over 35 years old.
+In addition, in some schools the student/teacher ratio is high, reaffirming the need for upgrading physical facilities and building new secondary schools.

-The SEN Policy (2013) foresees interventions for teachers or educators to use a differentiated curriculum for children with special educational needs.
-Under the Policy, a School Action will be triggered when:
+The 2013 special education needs policy foresees interventions for teachers or educators to use a differentiated curriculum for children with special education needs.
+Under the policy, a ‘school action’, or intervention plan, will be triggered when the child:

-- The child shows signs of difficulty in developing literacy or numeracy skills which result in poor attainment in some curriculum areas
+- Shows signs of difficulty in developing literacy or numeracy skills, resulting in poor attainment in some curriculum areas

-- Presents persistent emotional or behavioural difficulties which are not ameliorated by the behavior management techniques usually employed in the school
+- Presents persistent emotional or behavioural difficulties which are not ameliorated by the behaviour management techniques usually employed in the school

-Antigua and Barbuda developed a Policy for ICT in Education in 2013.
-The Policy showed the commitment of the government to improve teaching, leaning and administrative processes in the education system through the effective use of ICTs and to provide all students with basic ICTs that are essential for the information age.
+Antigua and Barbuda developed a policy for ICT in education in 2013.
+The policy showed the commitment of the government to improve teaching, learning and administrative processes in the education system through the effective use of ICT and to provide all students with basic, essential ICT.

-The Education Act of 2008 states that the Minister of Education shall make provision for the professional training of teachers for the entire education system and lay down standards for their recruitment, conditions of service and professional development.
+The Education Act states that the minister of education shall provide for the professional training of teachers for the entire education system and lay down standards for their recruitment, conditions of service and professional development.

-According to the SEN Policy (2013),“all teachers are teachers of children with special educational needs”.
-The Policy dictates that at the heart of the work of every primary school class, there is a continuous cycle of planning, teaching and assessing that takes into consideration the wide range of abilities, aptitudes and interests of children.
-The Education Officer for Special Needs will assist principals and teachers in helping their schools advance towards inclusive learning by training all school employees in accommodating different learning needs, liaising and advising principals and teachers, managing learning support assistants, facilitating the in-service training of staff and liaising with parents of children with SEN amongst others.
+According to the 2013 special education needs policy, ‘All teachers are teachers of children with special educational needs.’
+The policy dictates that at the heart of the work of every primary school class, there is a continuous cycle of planning, teaching and assessing that takes into consideration the wide range of abilities, aptitudes and interests of children.
+The education officer for special needs is to assist principals and teachers in helping their schools advance towards inclusive learning by training all school employees in accommodating different learning needs, liaising and advising principals and teachers, managing learning support assistants, facilitating the in-service training of staff and liaising with parents of children with special education needs.

-Under the Policy, teachers are in charge of “School Action”.
-When a teacher or any educator identifies a child with special educational needs, the teacher will provide interventions that are additional to from those provided as part of the school’s usual differentiated curriculum or school action.
-Furthermore, a “School Action Plan” will identify the challenges that the child faces to achieve the same education results as other peer.
-The Policy foresees that under the School Action Plan, the teacher will develop tailored strategies to support the children with SEN.
+Under the policy, teachers are in charge of ‘school action’.
+When a teacher or any educator identifies a child with special education needs, the teacher will provide interventions that are additional to those provided as part of the school’s usual differentiated curriculum or school action.
+Furthermore, a ‘school action plan’ identifies the challenges that the child faces to achieve the same education results as their peers.
+The policy foresees that under the school action plan, the teacher will develop tailored strategies to support the children with special education needs.

-Under the SEN Policy (2013), the Ministry of Education developed a policy for observing and assessing the progress of individual children who have special needs.
+Under the 2013 special education needs policy, the Ministry of Education developed a policy for observing and assessing the progress of individual children who have special needs.